 - Setup your project to use the universal render pipeline.

-- Import the universal render pipeline integration package.
+- Import the universal render pipeline integration package from above.

 - Add the OverlayForwardRendererData reference to universal render pipeline’s setting file.

 - Change the camera’s Renderer to the OverlayForwardRendererData that was specified in the last step: